GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/player-actions.md

 4.3.
 After using the action ability, resolve any abilities that triggered while using the action ability.

-Note: For more detailed information on each action and their specific rules, please refer to the comprehensive rules document.
+Note: For more detailed information on each action and their specific rules, please refer to the [Glossary](glossary.md) and other sections of the comprehensive rules document.